Geometric interpretation of valuated term (pre)orders: Preliminaries

 It will be convenient to know that we can choose a defining matrix with a particular form.
 To accomplish this, we will use the following lemma.

-\begin{lemma}[\cite{FM22} Lemma 2.12, Downward gaussian elimination] Let $\base \subseteq \T$ and $\Mon=\ZZ^n$ and let $P$ be a prime congruence of $\base[\Mon]$ with defining matrix $C$.
+\begin{lemma}[\cite{FM22} Lemma 2.12, Downward gaussian elimination] Let $\base$ be a sub-semifield of $\T$ and $\Mon=\ZZ^n$ and let $P$ be a prime congruence of $\base[\Mon]$ with defining matrix $C$.
 Then the following elementary row operations do not change the prime. \begin{itemize} \item multiplying a row by a positive constant. \item adding a multiple of a row to any row below it. \end{itemize} \end{lemma}

 Note that, if a row of the matrix is all zero, then removing the row does not change the prime congruence that the matrix defines.
 Thus, using downward gaussian elimination, we can always choose a defining matrix in which the rows are linearly independent (over $\R$).